datum360/Datum360-API-User-Guides/Matthew/PIM360/Activity/GET activity issues.md

 # GET /activitylog/issues

 ## Description
-Gets the issues on a specific task of an activity
+Returns a list of issues related to a specific task of an activity.

 ## Required Capabilities
 * CanUseAPI